Kitchen Island Extractor Or Ceiling Cooker Hood?

-If you’re lucky enough to have a kitchen island in your new kitchen, the problem of picking the best cooker hood will rear its head.
+If you are lucky enough to have a kitchen island in your new kitchen, the problem of picking the best cooker hood will rear its head.

-Then you have the issue of the island hood limiting vision.
-You’ve gone to the trouble of a beautiful hob on your new island and wanted to open up the space in your new kitchen only to find that when you’re cooking on the hob, all you can see is the hood directly in front of you with the noisy motor inches from your face.
+Then you have the issue of the hood’s limited vision.
+You have gone to the trouble of installing a beautiful hob on your new island and wanted to open up the space in your new kitchen, only to find that when you are cooking on the hob, all you can see is the hood directly in front of you with the noisy motor inches from your face.

-Some manufacturers offer designer hoods in cubes and spheres, but these are generally recirculating and don’t offer any kind of decent power.
-Sure, they look great but be careful as you’ve got a large open space you need to take this into account when picking a powerful enough island extractor.
+Some manufacturers offer designer hoods in cubes and spheres.
+But these are generally recirculating and do not offer any decent power.
+Sure, they look great, but be careful, as you have an open space, you need to consider this when picking a powerful enough island extractor.

 CDA Sphere recirculating extractor – only 470m³/hr.
 Expect that to go down by a third when the charcoal filter is added